dart-lang/site-www/src/_guides/testing.md

 * _Integration_ and _end-to-end_ tests verify the behavior of
   an entire app, or a large chunk of an app.
-An integration test generally runs on a real device or OS simulator (for mobile) or on a browser (for the web) and consists of two pieces: the app itself, and the test app that puts the app through its paces.
+An integration test generally runs on a simulated or real device or on a browser (for the web) and consists of two pieces: the app itself, and the test app that puts the app through its paces.
 An integration test often measures performance,